jhap1982/giveituruguay/2011/2011-10-14 - Jyske Bank Boxen, Herning, Denmark/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Emit Remmus
+4. Emit Remmus
-Otherside
+5. Otherside
-Look Around
+6. Look Around
-Throw Away Your Television
+7. Throw Away Your Television
-Pea
+8. Pea
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Under the Bridge
+11. Under the Bridge
-Factory of Faith
+12. Factory of Faith
-Dani California
+13. Dani California
-Hard to Concentrate
+14. Hard to Concentrate
-Higher Ground
+15. Higher Ground
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Californication
+18. Californication
-Everybody Knows This Is Nowhere
+19. Everybody Knows This Is Nowhere
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes